qntm/base65536/README.md

 Base2048 sadly renders Base65536 obsolete for its original intended purpose of sending binary data through Twitter.
 Base2048 is now used instead of Base65536 for rendering HATETRIS replays.

-However, Base65536 remains the state of the art for sending binary data through any text-based system which naively counts Unicode code points, in particular systems which use the fixed-width UTF-32 encoding.
+However, Base65536 remains the state of the art for sending binary data through text-based systems which naively counts Unicode code points, particularly those using the fixed-width UTF-32 encoding.

 ## Unicode has 1,114,112 code points, most of which we aren't using.
 Can we go further?